LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 escape sequence, using four hexadecimal digits, covers the Basic Multilingual Plane (BMP).
 The `\UXXXXXXXX` escape sequence, using eight hexadecimal digits, covers the full Unicode code points space.
-The use of code points makes these escape sequences independent of the chosen Unicode text encoding.
+The use of code points makes these escape sequences independent of both the chosen Unicode text encoding and the Prolog system internal character set (thus providing better portability than the ISO Prolog Core standard octal and hexadecimal escape sequences).